What is neuropsychology?

 Preparation for the neuropsychological examination

-You should begin neuropsychology rehabilitation early, and apply diligence and perseverance in your cognitive work with the neuropsychologist.
+You should begin neuropsychology rehabilitation early, and carefully follow the instructions of the neuropsychologist.

 Care following the neuropsychological intervention

-After the neuropsychological intervention has terminated, you must follow the neuropsychologist’s instructions.
+After the neuropsychological intervention has terminated, you must follow the neuropsychologist’s advice and instructions.
 The intervention will be specifically adapted for you.